 * The Adventure Club Trek will lend each trekker a set of down Jackets, sleeping bags,s and duffle bags.

 * Our main guide, trained in wilderness first aid, will carry a comprehensive medical kit.

 Important Documents and Items

-- Dollars, pounds, or Euros in cash for purchasing a Nepali visa at Kathmandu airport, for paying for restaurants and hotels, for gratuities, snacks, and purchasing your own drinks and gifts.
+- Dollars, pounds, or Euros in cash for purchasing a Nepali visa at Kathmandu airport, paying for restaurants and hotels, gratuities, snacks, and buying your own drinks and gifts.

 - Credit cards, Bank/ATM/Cash machine cards for withdrawing funds from cash machines (bring a photocopy of your cards), traveler's checks, etc